 Impairments.
 Impairment expense was \$4.2 million in 2002 compared to \$2.9 million in 2001.
-Intangible assets were booked associated with the contract values of certain treating plants and other assets in conjunction with the Yorktown investment in May, 2000.
+Intangible assets were booked associated with the contract values of certain treating plants and other assets in conjunction with the Yorktown investment in May 2000.
 Impairment charges in 2002 and 2001 are associated with writing off certain of these intangible contract values.
 The charges in 2001 relate to intangible contract values associated with the Jonesville processing plant, which was transferred out of the partnership in conjunction with the initial public offering.
 Impairment charges in 2002 are primarily associated with intangible contract values at 4 specific treating plants.
 Two of the plants are still working at the location where they were sited at the time of the Yorktown investment, but had experienced recent declines in cash flows.
 As the operator of the wells behind these plants had recently told the company that it was canceling its drilling plans in the area, the declines are expected to continue until the plants are relocated.
 The other two treating plants were removed from service during 2002 at the locations where they were sited at the time of the Yorktown investment, and therefore the intangible contract values associated with that particular location were deemed impaired.
 (One of the plants was immediately contracted at another location at a higher rental rate than previously in effect.
 The other plant is currently in inventory.)

 (Profit) Loss on Energy Trading Activities.
-The profit on energy trading activities was \$2.7 million for the year ended December 31, 2002 compared to a loss of \$3.7 million for the year ended December 31, 2001, an increase of \$6.4 million.
+The profit on energy trading activities was \$1.7 million (restated) for the year ended December 31, 2002 compared to a loss of \$3.7 million for the year ended December 31, 2001, an increase of \$5.4 million.
 Included in these amounts are realized margins on delivered volumes in the producer services "off-system" gas marketing operations of \$1.8 million in 2002 and \$1.9 million in 2001.
-In addition, gains of \$0.9 million relating primarily to options bought and/or sold in the management of the company's Enron position were booked in 2002.
-Offsetting the gains from the producer services off-system gas marketing operations in 2001 was the \$5.7 million reserve booked against the company's Enron receivable due to Enron Corporation's December 2001 bankruptcy.
+This variance is primarily due to the \$5.7 million reserve booked in 2001 against the company's Enron receivable due to Enron Corporation's December 2001 bankruptcy.